-3.3 Command Line Utility
+3.1.3 Command Line Utility

-The command line utility (CLU) is an operating system based text utility that allows the configuration of the RAID controller properties, configuration of disk arrays and virtual drives, configuration of cache settings, firmware update, and error reporting.
-The CLU is available upon request for DOS\, Windows\, and Linux\ operating systems.
+The Command Line Utility (CLU) is an operating system based text utility that allows the configuration of the RAID controller properties, configuration of disk arrays and virtual drives, configuration of cache settings, firmware update, and error reporting.
+The CLU is available for DOS, Windows^{}, and Linux operating systems.
 For a list of all command line options see the Command-Line User Guide.
 The table below provides a synopsis of available options.

-OptionDescriptionHelpCommand-line tool option to command help is embedded.Controller InformationProvides information about controller properties and configuration.Configuration informationProvides information on physical and virtual drives attached to the controller.Configuration managementAllows configuration of the RAID controller, virtual drive properties, and hard drive cache configuration.ConfigurationAllows configuration or deletion of virtual drives including RAID level configuration, cache policy configuration, and hot spare configuration.
+Option Description Help Command-line tool option to command help is embedded.
+Controller Information Provides information about controller properties and configuration.
+Configuration information Provides information on physical and virtual drives attached to the controller.
+Configuration management Allows configuration of the RAID controller, virtual drive properties, and hard disk drive cache configuration.
+Configuration creation/deletion Allows configuration or deletion of virtual drives including RAID level configuration, cache policy configuration, and hot spare configuration.

-Table 10.
+Table 9.
 Command Line Utility Options

-3.4 Flash Utility
+3.1.4 Flash Utility

 This utility is an operating system based utility that allows you to update RAID controller firmware.
-It is available for DOS\, Microsoft Windows\, and Linux\.
+It is available for DOS, Microsoft Windows, and Linux.
 It is designed for use with a separate firmware update file.
 For a complete list of options, see the utility version release notes.

-3.5 SNMP Support
+3.1.5 SNMP Support

-The SNMP support includes MIB files that are available upon request for recompilation compatibility with existing SNMP enabled monitoring applications.
+The SNMP support includes MIB files that are available for recompilation compatibility with existing SNMP enabled monitoring applications.
 An SNMP agent is also available.
 For operational details please refer to the release notes that accompany these files.